ox-vgg/wise/docs/Experimental.md

 There are three main ways to update a WISE project:

 - **Add New Features:**
-  Run `extract-features.py` on your project without specifying a folder path.
+  Run `extract-features` on your project without specifying a folder path.
 Provide the desired feature extractor to process all media files in the project.
   Example (adding face search features):
   ```
-  python extract-features.py \
+  python -m wise extract-features \
     --media-include "*.mp4" \
     --video-feature-id "deepinsight/insightface/buffalo_l/_unknown" \
     --project-dir /data/wise/my-project/
   ```

 - **Add New Media:**
-  Supply a folder containing new media files to `extract-features.py` to add them to your project.
+  Supply a folder containing new media files to `extract-features` to add them to your project.
   ```
-  python extract-features.py \
+  python -m wise extract-features \
     "/data/videos/new-set/" \
     --media-include "*.mp4" \
     --project-dir /data/wise/my-project/